andreschulz/ipe_quickstyles/README.md

 - line width
 - dash style
 - front/back arrow heads on/off
+- front/back arrow head sizes
 - the opacity

-The data is stored in a ipe style sheet named *quickstyle.isy*.
+The data is stored in a ipe style sheet named *QuickStyle*.
 This means that you will store all styles within the documents.
 It is also possible to manually change the styles by editing the style sheet.
-You could also save the style sheet and add it to another document to transfer the presets.
+You can also save the style sheet and add it to another document to transfer the presets.

+The repository contains a [Quickstyles.isy](stylefile) with a preset-set.
+This might be useful if you run a presentation inside ipe and use the ink tool for annotations.
+The presets are:

+- 1: red pen
+- 2: blue pen
+- 3: green dashed pen
+- 4: highlight marker yellow
+- 5: "eraser" (white marker for white background)

 ## Implementation Details

-The properties for stroke color, fill color, line width, opacity, and dashstyle are all assigned to a special color/width/dashstyle/opacity.
-For each of these properties a new name will be defined and the current values will be copied.
+The properties for stroke color, fill color, line width, opacity, arrowsize and dashstyle are all assigned to a special color/width/dashstyle/opacity/arrowsize.
+For each of these properties a new preset name will be defined and the current values will be copied.
 As a result, if you overwrite a style, all previously drawn elements in this style will get the new definition.
 Other attributes (fillstyle, arrow heads) are encoded in a special (misused) opacity value.
 These values wont change if you redefine a style.

 ## Future plans

 I am unsure if it would be a better idea to store the values for colors, width, etc. also inside a fake oppacity value.
-It would be easy to store more properties with the styles (line caps, arrow head sizes, ...).
+It would be easy to store more properties with the presets (line caps, arrow head shapes, ...), not sure if this is needed.

+## Updates

+- 05/11/18 Added size of arrow and included a preset isy-file
+- 05/10/18 First Version